-There are a lot of important blogging tools that bloggers have used to kick start and grow their blogs from zero influence to a great amount of influence.
+There are a lot of important blogging tools that bloggers have used to kick start and grow their blogs from zero influence to a great amount of influence and profitability.

 Blogging is an interesting adventure for anyone who seeks to gain confidence in self, influence people’s decisions positively, and also help people solve their problems – a good blog helps people solve problems.

 The growth and success of a blog depends on a variety of parameters which is usually determined by the owner of the blog but in recent years, there are a few most important blogging tools you are sure to find listed in this rather short article.